a

 Computer Modelling

-If you have the data, computer modelling can give good answers
+If you have the data, computer modeling can give good answers

 Best for larger workplaces where enough data is more likely available